 Cracking up jokes in the classroom is a great talent because many others try it but fall flat.
 However, with your strong desire for creating a positive and comfortable learning environment, you just can’t be a serious teacher all of the time.

 You can laugh and have a fun day with your students.
 It doesn’t require you to be a great comedian.
 You just have to cause laughter among your students naturally.
-For you to be more inspired to create fun learning moments with your students, consider these reasons.
+For you to be more inspired to create a fun learning moments with your students, consider these reasons.

-1. Students can easily connect with the learning material.
+1. Students can easily connect with the learning material

 Using humor while taking up a selection, for example, will help students comprehend the story and appreciate the characters.
 In other words, through the fun learning activity, the students are guided very well in the instruction as they connect fiction to real-life events.